 Want to learn how to gain clinical experience?
 Check out our infographic below:

-Shadowing is a passive activity– you will follow a doctor through an entire shift (or multiple shifts), from the time they walk in to the time they leave for the day.
-While there isn’t generally much patient interaction, you walk away from such experiences with a much more complete picture of what the average day looks like for a practicing physician.
-This knowledge of the day-to-day ins-and-outs is crucial, as you need to be fully prepared for the realities of this vocation, which includes both excitement and tedium (as with most occupations).
-As well, physicians with different specializations have very different routines and responsibilities, so shadowing multiple doctors in multiple specializations that interest you is key, if at all possible.
+Shadowing is a passive activity– you will follow a doctor through an entire shift or multiple shifts, from the time they arrive to the time they leave their workplace.
+While there isn’t usually much direct patient interaction, these shadowing experiences will help you gain a more complete understanding of what an average day looks like for a practicing physician.
+This knowledge of day-to-day details is crucial, as you not only need to prepare for the realities of being a medical practitioner but, crucially, have some way of showing this to the schools to which you’re applying.
+As well, physicians with different specializations have very different routines and responsibilities, so shadowing multiple doctors in multiple specializations that interest you is key.